ShreyasGadekar9/life-patch/README.md

 # 🌿 Life Patch

-**Life Patch** is a simple Flutter app that helps users get quick solutions for everyday problems like stress, back pain, low mood, etc., along with helpful product suggestions.
+**Life Patch** enables users to describe their issue in just a few words (e.g., “back pain”, “feeling low”) and instantly receive concise, meaningful guidance.
+The app combines AI-powered insights with practical recommendations, creating a seamless and helpful user experience.

 ---